 The words struck me as being eerily-appropriate.

 The words “Do not allow sleep or health to him who has done me wrong” had echoes of something else in relation to Inga.
 In her rendition of the ancient English folk song ‘Greensleeves’ Inga sang the words, “You do me wrong, to cast me off discourteously”.
 As I stood in The Roman Baths where she had likely visited two days before she was murdered I thought of what she might think if she was aware of all that had happened – and more to the point, all that hadn’t happened – since the night she was murdered.
-I think it’s reasonable to assume that in the event of there being such a thing as heaven, and if Inga is ‘up there looking down’ as some say, she would have to be horrified at how things have turned out.
+I think it is reasonable to assume that in the event of there being such a thing as heaven, and if Inga is indeed “up there looking down” as many people over the years have told me they believe she is (particularly people from Norther Ireland where I have found there is a far more fervent belief in such religious concepts than in the Republic of Ireland where I am from) she would have to be horrified at how things have turned out.
 That her murder would remain unsolved 31 years on at the time of writing.
 That those responsible for her attack and murder would all these years later still not have yet seen the inside of a courtroom let alone a prison cell.
 That her dad would die without seeing justice and without ever getting to be aware of any of the developments in his daughter’s case that have occurred in recent years.
 That her mother would succumb to a very serious illness, denying her the chance to be able to comprehend the significant developments in her daughter’s case and that would entail her being unable to ever comprehend justice being done, if and when justice is done.
 That Inga’s reputation would at one point be dragged through the mud with a sordid slew of scurrilous allegations being concocted to form the basis of tabloid articles.
-In the light of all that, if her spirit was somehow aware of all that has happened – and that hasn’t happened – since 1988 how could she be anything other than horrified?
+In the light of all that, if her spirit was somehow aware of all that has happened since 1988 – and more to the point, all that hasn’t happened – how could she be anything other than horrified?
 How could anyone ‘Rest in peace’ in those circumstances?

 After leaving The Roman Baths I made my way back to the train station.
 It had been a long day, and it was set to be an even longer night.
 Since waking in Oxford at 7am in the morning, I had already been to Oxford city centre, New Marston, Headington, Didcot Parkway, Bath Spa and The Roman Baths.
 My next destination was Bristol, where Inga had had a very short stopover in the process of making a train connection on her way to the North of England.
 However in Bath Spa station upon my making enquiries at the ticket office regarding the various options I had of reaching Preston and travelling towards Inverness that night, I encountered an unpleasant member of rail staff named Marek who berated me when he learned I was basically making up my travel plans as I went along.
 This same member of rail staff informed me that it would be “impossible” to make the sleeper train to Inverness with my only leaving Bath at 7pm in the evening.
 He also said my Interrail pass would not be enough for me to travel on the sleeper train anyway.
 It turned out that all seats on the sleeper train need to be specifically reserved, which was something I was not aware of beforehand.
 Furthermore he claimed that all of the seats on the sleeper train appeared to be fully booked-up so reserving me a seat would not be possible.
 “And why do you want to go to Preston anyway?
 And what the hell are you doing going all the way to Inverness?!” he unhelpfully whined.
 In the spirit of Inga I decided to gamble and set off for Bristol anyway…